huncholane/django-timecheck/README.md

 ### TimeCheck Methods

 - `should_get` Raises a `NoUpdate` exception when the client timestamp is newer than or equal to the server timestamp.
 Returns a True if the client should receive data.
-- `check_update` Raises a `NoUpdate` exception when the client timestamp is older than or equal to the server timestamp.
+- `should_update` Raises a `NoUpdate` exception when the client timestamp is older than or equal to the server timestamp.
 Returns a True if the update should continue.

 ---